These types of television shows are fun, even if they aren’t exactly “real.”

 To help with packing, I received some styling assistance from designer Isaac Mizrahi.
 In his NYC studio, he offered some tips and gave me two “travel-friendly” outfits.

-(Thanks, Isaac!
-That suit was AWESOME.
-I wore it until the pants fell apart.)
+(I wore the suit until the pants fell apart.)